basho/basho_docs/source/languages/en/riak/ops/running/nodes/renaming.md

    Specifically, set `pb_ip`, `http`, `https`, and `cluster_mgr` parameters to the new address.

-4. Rename the node's `ring` directory.
-The location of the ring directory is listed in the `app.config` file.
+4. Delete the contents of the node's `ring` directory.
+The location of the ring directory is the value for the `ring_state_dir` key within the `app.config` file.

 5. Start Riak on the node with `riak start`